Best Football Stats API in 2026 — Compared

 Just prototyping or learning?
 Start with football-data.org.
 The free tier gives you 12 real competitions including the Premier League and Champions League.
 Alternatively, API-Football's free tier offers 100 requests per day across 1,236 leagues.
 Either option lets you build a working prototype without spending anything.

 Building a production app with player statistics?
-TheStatsAPI Starter at $50/month gives you 100,000 requests, 84,000+ players, and 20+ years of historical data with every endpoint unlocked.
-If you also need live in-play data, consider API-Football's Ultra plan ($29/month) or Sportmonks Growth (€99/month).
+TheStatsAPI Starter at $50/month gives you 100,000 requests, 84,000+ players, and 10 years of historical data with every endpoint unlocked.
+If you also need real-time live scores and play-by-play event feeds, evaluate that layer separately instead of defaulting to an expensive all-in-one provider.

 Need official licensed data for a media product?
 Sportradar is likely your only option.
 Official partnerships with UEFA, NFL, NBA, and NHL mean the data comes directly from the source with contractual accuracy guarantees.
 Budget accordingly - this is enterprise pricing.